Train-In-Blocks-Ltd/Landing/content/blog/seo-for-personal-trainers-how-to-get-started.md

 ### Buy a custom domain

 A domain name gives an identity to your business.
-You can find out how to what you need to know about domain names, how to choose the right one, and the steps to take to check if a domain name is available and to register your domain [here](https://mailchimp.com/resources/how-to-buy-a-domain-name/)
+You can find out how to what you need to know about domain names, how to choose the right one, and the steps to take to check if a domain name is available and to[ register your domain here.](https://mailchimp.com/resources/how-to-buy-a-domain-name/)

 ### Set up Analytics